 A mobile solution designed to connect pet owners with veterinarians.

-iOS - Mobile - Wearable - Responsive Website - Research - Wireframes - User Interface - User Testing - Prototyping
+iOS - Mobile - Wearable - Responsive Website - Research - Wireframes - User Interface - Usability Testing - Prototyping

 My Role: Product Designer